Stephanowicz/moOde-audioplayer-addons/README.md

 	- query lyrics of current song and display them in a modal pop-up

 5. Playbackmenue
-	- Add/remove items for playbackcontrol on mainscreen - "repeat", "random", "single", "random album", "add to favourites"
+	- Add/remove items for playbackcontrol on mainscreen - "repeat", "random", "single", "random album", "add to favourites" etc...

 6. Show Songtitle, Albumname and albumicon in browsertitlebar